BEP 348 – English for Purchasing 1: Sourcing Suppliers

-Hello and welcome back to Business English Pod for today’s lesson on English collocations related to sales.
+Welcome back to Business English Pod for today’s lesson on English for purchasing and sourcing suppliers.

 Every company is in the business of selling something.
 But you can’t be a seller of goods or services without also being a buyer of goods and services.
 All companies require professional services, equipment, and supplies in order to function.
 And if they sell goods, they also need the raw materials and parts to build those goods.